top of page

 Secretary

 Having grown up in Shepparton during the millennium drought, Georgia is passionate about supporting action on climate change and embracing all the opportunities that renewable energy can bring to our region.
 She joined BEAM to be part of a community effort to look after our region's landscapes, food-growing areas, wildlife, and climate.
 Georgia brings to BEAM a background in advocacy, campaigns, non-profits, and politics.
 She currently works in the climate movement, using a broad set of skills including project management, governance, strategy development, people & culture, and communications.
-Georgia and her partner Brad have a small farm in the Tallarook Ranges, where they live part-time with their young child.
+Georgia and her family have a small farm in the Tallarook Ranges, where they live part-time.

 Committee-Gerard.jpg